geilke/mideo/README.md

 # MiDEO
 MiDEO is a framework to perform data mining on probabilistic condensed representations.
 It builds on online density estimates that estimate the joint density of data streams.

-In the next couple of weeks, we will provide some infrastructure for future data mining algorithms and implement the algorithms proposed in
+For further details, please refer to the paper:

-Michael Geilke, Andreas Karwath, Eibe Frank, and Stefan Kramer. *Online Estimation of Discrete Densities*.
-In: Proceedings of the 13th IEEE International Conference on Data Mining (ICDM 2013), pp. 191-200, IEEE 2013. [doi:10.1109/ICDM.2013.91](http://dx.doi.org/10.1109/ICDM.2013.91).
+Michael Geilke, Andreas Karwath, Eibe Frank and Stefan Kramer. *Online Estimation of Discrete, Continuous, and Conditional Joint Densities using Classifier Chains*.
+In: Data Mining and Knowledge Discovery, Springer 2017. http://dx.doi.org/10.1007/s10618-017-0546-6.

 ## Build
 The following command builds a jar file without including any dependencies (e.g., MOA) and makes it available in the folder `target`: